 Continue reading “Batch processing best practices”

 I think logging should get more attention than we are currently giving it.
-When designing an application a great deal of effort goes into modelling the customer business logic, making sure all use cases are covered and handled properly.
+When designing an application a great deal of effort goes into modeling the customer business logic, making sure all use cases are covered and handled properly.
 The business model is mapped to a persistence storage (be at a RDBMS or a NoSQL solution), frameworks are being chosen: web, middle-ware, batch jobs, and probably SLF4J with log4j or logback.

-This has been the case of almost all applications I’ve been involved with, and logging was always a second class citizen, relying on good old string logging frameworks for that.
+This has been the case of almost all applications I’ve been involved with, and logging was always a second-class citizen, relying on good old string logging frameworks for that.

 But recently I come to realize there is much more to logging than the current string based logging systems.
 Especially if my system gets deployed in the cloud and takes advantage of auto-scaling, then gathering text files and aggregating them to a common place smells like hacking.

-In my latest application we implemented a notification mechanism that holds more complex information since the String based log wasn’t sufficient.
+In my latest application, we implemented a notification mechanism that holds more complex information since the String based log wasn’t sufficient.
 I have to thank one of my colleagues I work with who opened my eyes when saying “Notifications are at the heart of our application”.
 I haven’t ever thought of logging as the heart of any application.
 Business Logic is the heart of the application, not logging.
-But there is a lot of truth in his words, since you can’t deploy something without a good mechanism of knowing if your system is actually doing what it was meant for.
+But there is a lot of truth in his words since you can’t deploy something without a good mechanism of knowing if your system is actually doing what it was meant for.

 Continue reading “21st century logging”

-Every Java object inherits the equals and hashCode methods, yet they are useful only for Value objects, being of no use for stateless behavior oriented objects.
+Every Java object inherits the equals and hashCode methods, yet they are useful only for Value objects, being of no use for stateless behavior-oriented objects.